larics/icuas22_competition/README.md

 * ```--focal``` - Run Focal distro container
 * ```--bionic``` - Run Bionic distro container
 * ```--run-args``` - Append additional Docker run arguments, e.g. --rm

+**NOTE** Keep in mind this will start a new container so any changes you make inside that container will be lost if you remove the container.
+The idea of the container is to easily integrate your code with the challenge flight stack.
+To do so, please add your code diretcly to this ROS package since it is copied to the container.
+Furthermore, feel free to edit ```Dockerfile.focal``` or ```Dockerfile.bionic``` files to get all the resources and build your solution.

 ## Challenge